cran-task-views/Agriculture/draft_agricultural_ctv.md

 #### Experimental design

   The package [agricolae][] provides extensive resources for the planning and analysis of planned field experiments.
 The CRAN task for [ExperimentalDesign](https://cran.rstudio.com/web/views/Econometrics.html) provide additional information on experimental design for a wide variety of research problems. [desplot][] is for plotting maps of agricultural trials laid out in grids.

+#### High throughput phenotyping (HTP)

+  [statgenHTP][] is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [asreml](https://www.vsni.co.uk/software/asreml).

-#### General analysis
+#### Trial analysis

   The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
 [INLA][] provides tools for Bayesian inference of latent Gaussian models.
 It contains functions for modelling spatial variation, such as field experiments or farm locations.
 [SpATS][] can be used to adjust for field spatial variation using [p-splines](http://dx.doi.org/10.1002/bimj.202100212).
 A localised method of spatial adjustment for unreplicated trials, moving grid adjustment, is implemented with the [mvngGrAd][].

-#### High throughput phenotyping (HTP)

-  [statgenHTP][] is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [asreml](https://www.vsni.co.uk/software/asreml).

 ### Animal science